 Her curiosity of who entered placated, her attention back to me, I spoke slowly in a soft but audible tone.

-She smiled, looked afar, waited for me to say more, confounded and finally replied.
+She smiled, looked afar, waited for me to say more, became confounded and finally replied.

 “It’s okay.
 What do you think?

-How difficult a life, such a terrible card dealt, not being in the conversation.
-Isolated, no one understanding your deaf plight, instead, being traduced to classmate scorn, our scathing, clever epithet quips trailing her passage through corridors and classrooms.
+How difficult a life, such a terrible card dealt, not being in the conversation, isolated, no one understanding your deaf plight, instead traduced to classmate scorn, our scathing, clever epithet quips trailing her passage through corridors and classrooms.
 It reminded me again what is, is not what is.

-How wrong to judge when we knew not who she was.
+How wrong to judge when we knew not who one is.
 The crude names we assigned her, hopefully at least not heard, as she passed among the student throng, a persona non-grata to the Desoto and slumber parties.

 With a louder than a normal voice, we became semi-friends of sorts, exchanged public personas but never knew one another close.
 In middle age, it was too late to connect intimately.
 My funeral attendance was a duty without tears except for my sins of omission.
 I prayed she could hear wherever she landed in the other world.